armadadelivery/armadadelivery.github.io/src/order_placement.md

 http://api.armadadelivery.com/v0/deliveries
 ```

-For the sandbox environment please use the following domain name: `https://9vxtmhgzrr.eu-west-1.awsapprunner.com`
+> To test your work on the sandbox or staging API, please refer to the [Testing Environments ](/sandbox_access) section for detailed instructions.

 The body of the request should be in JSON format and include the following parameters: